Italian Anarchist Communist Union: The Bologna congress (1920)

-From the Biennio Rosso to the Biennio Negro
+From the Biennio Rosso to the Biennio Nero

 The occupation of factories (August-September 1920) represented the moment of maximum revolutionary mobilization during the Red Biennium.
 The substantial failure of the movement marked the beginning of the judicial repression accompanied by the progressive deployment of fascist violence, against which the anarchists tried to react by participating in the constitution of the Arditi del Popolo and initially trying to relaunch unitary action with the other left-wing forces.
 The union's third congress, held in Ancona from 1 to 3 November 1921, highlighted the withdrawal of the movement.
 "In certain places", wrote Umanità Nova, "the groups are completely in prison".
 However, 120 delegates were present and the UAI appeared to be developing in the South.
 Given the previous failures, the hypotheses of an alliance with the Italian Socialist Party and the Communist Party of Italy were rejected and a drastically negative judgment was formulated on the Bolshevik dictatorship in Russia, considered as a betrayal of the original revolutionary objectives.